Different Set Editions – A Visual Guide

 This is more of a note than anything else.
 Similar to the bad quality DJC print runs, there are some South China Seas (SCS) cards that scratch easily.
 I have not experienced this issue much with SCS, but other collectors have said that a decent or large percentage of their SCS cards are easily scratched.

 I know there is a lot more I could add to this post, but I wanted to cover the basics with mostly my own pictures.
-Comment below your thoughts!
+Comment below your thoughts on the different set editions!